Weighted function spaces: convolutors, multipliers, and mollifiers: Translation-invariant Banach function spaces

-We end this section by considering the approximation and semi-local spaces for the examples that have appeared up until now in this text.
-For this purpose, we introduce the Wiener-type space
+We end this section by considering the essential parts and multiplication module completions for the examples that have appeared up until now in this text.
+We first make the ensuing general observation about the Wiener amalgam spaces of the form $W(L^1, E_{\rm seq})$.